sh3lk/mx/website/blog/metric_labels.md

 <div class="blog-author">Michael Whittaker</div>
 <div class="blog-date">August 1, 2023</div>

-Service Weaver is a programming framework for writing distributed systems.
+MX is a programming framework for writing distributed systems.
 An essential part of building distributed systems is monitoring a system's behavior with [metrics][what_are_metrics].
 For a system that serves HTTP traffic, for example, you likely want to export an `http_requests` metric that counts the